PrefectHQ/prefect/docs/concepts/flows.md

 ## Flow retries

 When your flow run encounters an exception or fails due to a failed task run, it can be retried.
-This is configurable the same way as task retries with the `retries` and `retry_delay_seconds` parameters.
+This is configurable by passing `retries` and, optionally, `retry_delay_seconds` parameters to your task.
+The retry parameter syntax is the same for both flows and [tasks](/concepts/tasks/#retries).

 ```python
 from prefect import flow